 - M.S.
 Electrical Engineering, Rensselaer Polytechnic Institute 1985

 - B.S.
 Civil Engineering, University of Washington 1983

 Expertise: biosignatures, genome automation, microscale life sciences, single cell analyses and robotics.

-Meldrum is a team member of the Regional Scaled Nodes (RSN) Project led by the University of Washington.
-The project?s goal is to construct a cabled underwater observatory that will be built on the Juan de Fuca tectonic plate in the northeast Pacific Ocean for real-time observations and experiments with sensors.
-Meldrum?s team is developing sensing devices, sensorbots, and other instruments to gain knowledge of the biological, chemical and physical environments at microbial levels on the sea floor.
-In August 2006, she went to the sea floor at 2200 m below sea level in the Alvin submersible to perform experiments in the NE Pacific Ocean.
-The RSN project is the regional part of the National Science Foundation?s Ocean Observatories Initiative.
+Professor Meldrum is a visionary leader in science and technology whose career transcends traditional boundaries between engineering and science.
+She is known for her ability to integrate multiple disciplines, including bioengineering, biomaterials, nanotechnology, electrical, chemical, and computer science engineering with fields such as biology, genomics, proteomics, and single cell analyses to create new paths of discovery.
+The focus of the MLSC is to analyze single living cells and understand pathways of cell life and cell death that lead to cancer, inflammation, and other diseases.
+In the Biosignature Initiative, she leads the development, automation, and integration of many technologies for biosignature discovery including genomics, proteomics, cellomics, and imaging.
+Professor Meldrum is also involved with the Regional Scaled Nodes (RSN) Project led by the University of Washington to construct a cabled underwater observatory that will be built on the Juan de Fuca tectonic plate in the northeast Pacific Ocean for real-time observations and experiments with sensors.
+Meldrums team is developing sensing devices, sensorbots, and other instruments to gain knowledge of the biological, chemical and physical environments at microbial levels on the sea floor.
+In August 2006, she went to the sea floor at 2200 meters below sea level in the Alvin submersible to perform experiments in the NE Pacific Ocean.
+The RSN project is the regional part of the National Science Foundations Ocean Observatories Initiative.